BillyDM/awesome-audio-dsp/README.md

 - [`katjaas`] - Neat visual explanations of DSP mathematics and techniques.
 - This video on the [`Laplace Transform`] by Zach Star.
 - [`Khan Academy`] - Free college-level courses.

+### Tools
+- [`Desmos`] - Free online graphing calculator.
+- [`Wolfram Alpha`] - A helpful math partner.
+- [`Symbolab`] - Another helpful math partner.
+- [`GNU Octave`] - An open-source alternative to MATLAB.
+There is also an [`online version of GNU Octave`] available.
+  - [`Signal package`] - Signal processing tools for [`GNU Octave`], including filtering, windowing and display functions.
+- [`Curcuit JS`] - A cool little circuit simulation tool.
+- [`Russell`] - A collection of tools that assist in the development of scientific computations (and by extension audio DSP).
+It includes numerical methods and solvers for differential equations, tools for statistical analysis, and other linear algebra tools.
+It is written in the [`Rust`] programming lanugage.

 # Algorithms & Technical Reading
 - [`Musicdsp.org`] - A collection of open source DSP algorithms by the community.